“Our species needs, and deserves, a citizenry with minds wide awake and a basic understanding of how the world works.” - Carl Sagan

 Lisa’s expertise spans cognitive neuroscience and the behavioral sciences, synthetic biology, climate and energy, and the Earth sciences; she has an engineering degree from Cornell University.

-Current clients include: Amgen Foundation, Neuroscape, American Geophysical Union, among others
+Current clients include: Amgen Foundation, Neuroscape, American Geophysical Union, Human Vaccines Project, among others

 Services include creating messaging and campaigns to drive interest in, and understanding of, scientific organizations.
 Content to support such campaigns could include white papers, exhibits, blogs, and social media, in addition to more traditional media strategies.
 Lisa has extensive experience developing, writing, editing, and placing Op-eds and articles in high-profile publications, such as the New York Times, USA Today, Huffington Post, and Scientific American.
 She has created videos showcasing cutting-edge science, and has developed content for a European royal, a UN secretary general, and others.